KoreTeknology/Blender-3x-Audio-Research/research-concepts-references.md

 </tr>
 <tr>
 <td><a href="">Strip Bus Property</a></td>
-<td align="left">Assign Buses to Strip.
+<td align="left">Assign a Bus to a Sound Strip.
 Each sound sequence can be routed to one specific Mixing Bus.</td>
 </tr>
 <tr>
 <td><a href="">Audio Mixdown</a></td>